-Competition Policy & Small Business
+Competition Policy, Small Business & Consumer Affairs

 In a number of important parts of the economy, such as the grocery, media, and possibly electricity sectors, there is insufficient competition to ensure that everyone gets a fair deal.
 A good example of this is the fact that Coles and Woolworths now control about 80% of all supermarkets.
 Together they exert significant and often harmful control over farmers and food processors, not to mention smaller competitors.
 The Greens believe this is not in the national interest and want to enhance the power of the Australian Competition and Consumer Commission to prevent the formation of monopolies through "creeping acquisitions" and to divest monopolies and oligopolies of assets if they are abusing their market power.